 Collaborative Divorce Lawyer John Heilbrun

 Few attorneys have more training or experience in the area of Collaborative Law as does John L. Heilbrun.
-Since 2001, John has been helping couples realize a more satisfactory result through the Collaborative process.
-He is a member of a very active Collaborative Law group in Cincinnati that meets monthly to discuss situations that arise in the Collaborative process in order to better assist couples who use Collaborative divorce to bring about an end to their marriage.
-John participates in yearly training on Collaborative divorce to improve his skills and techniques to better help his clients resolve the complex problems that arise when a marriage ends.
-John Heilbrun has been practicing law in the Cincinnati area for more than 35 years, and for most of that time he has focused his practice on domestic relations.
-He knows the judges, magistrates, and procedures in all the area courts and can help you navigate smoothly through your divorce.
-To talk to our Collaborative divorce attorney, please contact the Law Office of John Heilbrun and schedule a consultation at our Blue Ash office.
+Since 2001, John has been helping couples achieve a more satisfactory result through the Collaborative Divorce Process.
+He is a member of a very active Collaborative Law group in Cincinnati that meets monthly to discuss situations and issues that arise in the Collaborative Process so as to better assist couples who use the Collaborative Divorce Process to bring about an end to their marriage.
+John also participates in yearly training on Collaborative Divorce in order to improve his skills and techniques to better help his clients resolve the complex problems that arise when a marriage ends.
+John Heilbrun has been practicing law in the Cincinnati area for more than 35 years, and for most of that time he has focused his practice on divorce, dissolution and other domestic relations and family law matters.
+He knows the judges, magistrates, and procedures in all the courts in the Greater Cincinnati area, and he can help you navigate through your divorce.
+To talk to our Collaborative Divorce Attorney, please contact the Law Office of John Heilbrun and schedule a consultation at our Blue Ash office.